07740 877 544

 Goodfellow & Steven gold leaf window

-Goodfellow and Steven are a Scottish craft bakery.
-As well as a Dundee institution.
+Goodfellow and Steven are a Scottish craft bakery, as well as a Dundee institution.
 They’ve made the famous Dundee cake since 1897!

 Martin Goodfellow contacted me for advice.
 We met at the shop and surveyed the project.

 Martin and I discussed using gold vinyl for the replacement graphic.
-Metallic and mirror gold options are available in vinyl.
-And cost significantly less than gold leaf.
+Metallic and mirror gold options are available in vinyl and cost significantly less than gold leaf.
 Be that as it may, nothing matches the real thing.

 The master copy